LeifBloomquist/C64OS-U64-IDE64/README.md

 ### Addressing

-The following settings worked:
+The following settings worked, including REU and network access via the U64's Swiftlink emulation:

 * IDE64 on $DE00 (hardcoded)
 * REU in the U64 on $DF00 (hardcoded)
-* ACIA / SwiftLink Emulation from the U64 on $DF80 (configurable with Ultimate 64)
+* ACIA / SwiftLink Emulation from the U64 on $DF80/NMI (configurable with Ultimate 64)

 ### Port Configuration